awsdocs/aws-kms-developer-guide/doc_source/determining-access.md

    + For the `ActionNames` list, specify every AWS KMS API action to simulate\.
 To simulate all AWS KMS API actions, use `kms:*`\.
 To test individual AWS KMS API actions, precede each API action with "`kms:`", for example "`kms:ListKeys`"\.
 For a complete list of all AWS KMS API actions, see [Actions](https://docs.aws.amazon.com/kms/latest/APIReference/API_Operations.html) in the *AWS Key Management Service API Reference*\.
    + \(Optional\) To determine whether the IAM users or roles have access to specific KMS CMKs, use the `ResourceArns` parameter to specify a list of the Amazon Resource Names \(ARNs\) of the CMKs\.
 To determine whether the IAM users or roles have access to any CMK, do not use the `ResourceArns` parameter\.

 IAM responds to each `SimulatePrincipalPolicy` API request with an evaluation decision: `allowed`, `explicitDeny`, or `implicitDeny`\.
-For each response that contains an evaluation decision of `allowed`, the response will also contain the name of the specific AWS KMS API action that is allowed and, if applicable, the ARN of the CMK that was used in the evaluation\.
+For each response that contains an evaluation decision of `allowed`, the response includes the name of the specific AWS KMS API operation that is allowed\.
+It also includes the ARN of the CMK that was used in the evaluation, if any\.

 ## Examining Grants<a name="determining-access-grants"></a>